JUB-Yoush/personal-site/src/routes/blog/google-review.md

 ## 9. Katy Perry was right actually.
 Or I guess the beach boys beat her to it, although they have opinions on girls all over america, seems like a lot of generalizing, someone should let these artists know that girls are individuals!
 But some of those individual girls, irrespective of state/geography of origin or current residence,

 ...are undeniable.

-## 10. Good intranets are nice.
+## 10. Good Intranets are nice.
 Not surprising that Google has a incredibly good internal search engine, Google in general has a lot of internal tools and documentation that would be incredibly difficult to find without having a good search engine to rely on.

 ## 11. Free stuff is nice, Creature comforts are valuable.